Tylenol warning is a DISTRACTION from the vaccine-autism link

 That's what's in your blood.

-If it's junk garbage stuff, like you've been eating a lot of canola oil, a lot of MSG, you've been going out eating buckets of fried chicken and whatever else, yeah, you're gonna have crap blood, and then your new liver is gonna be crap liver.
+If it's junk garbage stuff, like you've been eating a lot of canola oil, a lot of MSG, you've been going out eating buckets of fried chicken and whatever else.

-But also, it can just be uh recreational drug abuse combined with a poor diet.
+But also it can just be a recreational drug abuse combined with a poor diet.

 So your body can never really rebuild a healthy liver.

-So if you want to support your liver health, there are all kinds of things, uh, herbs, dandelion, root, yellow duck, you know, milk thistle, etc.
+So if you want to support your liver health, there are all kinds of things, herbs, dandelion, root, yellow dock, you know, milk, thistle, etc.

 All kinds of things.